-The complete renovation opens up interior floors to visually connect the building’s multiple levels.
+The complete renovation opens up interior floors to visually connect the building’s multiple levels and bring light into the building, creating visibility.
 A new fully accessible, transparent, and welcoming entrance is created as a connector through the building from north to south.
 This new entrance welcomes visitors from both sides of the building and connects visually to the Student Center and Library.
 The composition of interior spaces was designed to create direct lines of sight throughout the facility to the individuals who provide an array of services offered within the building.
-A variety of spaces were included which provide shared meeting and work areas for students as well as providers.
-The building’s renovation and expansion will address outdated building systems, finishes, fixtures, and equipment to create an energy efficient and fully accessible academic support environment.
+A variety of spaces were included, which provide shared meeting and work areas for students as well as providers.

 Back to Projects